 The research programs of the National Institute of Standards and Technology, the National Science Foundation, and the Department of Energy’s Office of Science and have been put on a budget doubling track.
 President Obama is continuing an initiative launched by President George W. Bush in 2006 to double funding for these agencies to ensure U.S. leadership in science and technology.
 Recommendations to double this funding were made in the Rising Above the Gathering Storm reports, and were the foundation for the original America COMPETES Act.

 There are three major components of the NIST budget: Scientific and Technical Research and Services, Industrial Technology Services, and Construction of Research Facilities.
-Descriptions of NIST’s programs may be viewed at here, with additional information in the FY 2011 Budget in Brief.
+Descriptions of NIST’s programs may be viewed here and additional budget information may be found here.

 Scientific and Technical Research and Services:

 Up 31.8 percent or $163.9 million from $515.0 million to $678.9 million.

 This account supports NIST’s laboratory programs and other activities.

 Up 22.1 percent or $43.0 million from $194.6 million to $237.6 million.